EnzoSeason/study-notes/scala/inheritance.md

 }
 ```

-In this case, Scala will create an **anonymous class** that inherits the class `Person` and instanize it.
+In this case, Scala will create an **anonymous class** that inherits the class `Person` and instantiate it.